 While optical fibers are mainly used as optical waveguides, studies have been carried out in the past to investigate optical fibers as ultrasound waveguides [14-16].
-Dubbed "acoustic fiber", optical fibers were considered as a means for long-distance data and energy transfer as well as delay lines[17].
+Dubbed "acoustic fiber," optical fibers were considered as a means for long-distance data and energy transfer as well as delay lines [17].
 A focus of these studies was on designing the mechanical properties of the fiber cladding and core to confine the ultrasound wave within the fiber core.
-However, analysis done by Mbamou et al. [15] concluded that "the usual glass fibers are not as good for acoustical as for optical applications".
+However, analysis done by Mbamou et al. [15] concluded that "the usual glass fibers are not as good for acoustical as for optical applications."
 A different strategy was developed by the SHM community in exploiting the optical fiber as ultrasound waveguide sensors [18-22].
 In these applications, the ultrasound wavelength of interest is much larger than the fiber diameter.
 As such, the optical fiber can be treated as being homogenous and the differences in the material properties of the fiber core, cladding, and coating are neglected.
-Based on similar principles, fibers made of different materials, such as copper [23,24], aluminum [25], steel [26,27] etc., were also studied as ultrasound waveguides for environmental monitoring or epoxy curing.
-Compared to other SHM sensors, however, the ultrasound waveguide sensors received rather limited attention.
+Based on similar principles, fibers made

+Journal of Nondestructive Evaluation, Diagnostics and Prognostics of Engineering Systems of different materials, such as copper [23,24], aluminum [25], steel [26,27], etc., were also studied as ultrasound waveguides for environmental monitoring or epoxy curing.
+Compared with other SHM sensors, however, the ultrasound waveguide sensors received rather limited attention.